Penstemon secundiflorus: Flowers

-The flowers have five ovate lobes, two above and three bellow and a fused funnel shaped flower.
+The flowers have five ovate lobes, two above and three below and a fused funnel shaped flower.
 The petals and tube of the flower are pastel shades of violet or lavender, sometimes more blue, and rarely pink.
+The flowers tend to be more pink or orchid colored when budding or recently opened and trend towards blue shades as they age.
 The outside of the flower is smooth like the rest of the plant, but the inside of flower will sometimes have sparse to dense fine, short, white hairs.
 As a whole the flower will be 15–25 mm long and a tube width of 8–11 mm and an internal diameter of 4–7 mm.
 The stamens are most often kept within the tube of the flower, but the longer pair my reach the mouth of the flower tube.
 The pollen sacs on the stamens are 1–1.4 mm in size with a raised area around the opening slit.
-The staminode, or fuzzy tongue, of the flower is 10–13 mm long and may reach the opening of the flower.
+The staminode, the sterile stamen, of the flower is 10–13 mm long and may reach the opening of the flower.
 It has an abruptly recurved tip, divided into two branches, and the dense hairs covering its end are golden yellow and 2 mm long.

 The seed capsules are typical of penstemon, four lobed capsules shaped like a teardrop 9–15 mm in length and 7–9 mm in width.

 Taxonomy

 The type specimen of Penstemon secundiflorus was collected by the Fremont expedition in 1842.
 The type specimen, held in the New York Botanical Garden Herbarium as of 2023, contains very little information about exactly where the specimen was collected during the journey through Nebraska, Colorado, and Wyoming.

-It was first described in Prodromus Systematis Naturalis Regni Vegetabilis volume 10 in 1846 by George Bentham as Pentstemon secundiflorus using the mistaken Linnaean correction of John Mitchell's Penstemon and botanical Latin "secund" one-sided and "florus" flower.
+It was first described in Prodromus Systematis Naturalis Regni Vegetabilis volume 10 in 1846 by George Bentham as Pentstemon secundiflorus using the mistaken Linnaean correction of John Mitchell's Penstemon.

 In 1906 Per Axel Rydberg described a new species, Penstemon unilateralis, in the Bulletin of the Torrey Botanical Club from a collection by Asa Gray in 1878.
-This was supported by Francis Pennell in his 1920 publication "Scrophulariaceae of the central Rocky Mountain States".
+This was supported by Francis Pennell in his 1920 publication "Scrophulariaceae of the Central Rocky Mountain States".
 Sometime before publication he also examined the type specimen of P. secundiflorus and he agreed with Bentham's identification.

-Pennell also described a dwarf variant of the species he found in South Park, Colorado as Penstemon secundiflorus var lavendulus.
+Pennell also described a dwarf variant of the species he found in South Park, Colorado as Penstemon secundiflorus var. lavendulus.
 However, it is no longer generally accepted as a subspecies despite the distinctive narrower leaves and noticeable red-violet corollas.

-The USDA Natural Resources Conservation Service PLANTS database (PLANTS) still recognizes Penstemon unilateralis, onesided penstemon, as a separate and distinct species.
+The USDA Natural Resources Conservation Service PLANTS database (PLANTS) still recognizes oneside penstemon (Penstemon unilateralis) as a separate and distinct species.
 However, the general appearance is almost identical to Penstemon secundiflorus and can only be visually distinguished by the lack of hairs on the staminode and narrower more green colored leaves.
 Most authorities, including World Flora Online (WFO), Plants of the World Online (POWO), and Flora of North America do not recognize it as a valid species.

 The chromosome number for Penstemon secundiflorus is 16 in diploid individuals.